 “Jake…” Leif and Chelsea groaned back at him.

 After Chelsea settled in her seat, at last, the portable door opened, and a tall, authoritative man walked into the room.
 His face was serious, and his posture was straight and disciplined.
 The briefcase in his hand was weathered, but it was well cared for.
-He wasn’t alone though, for behind him was a bubbly, new student, hugging a textbook against her evergreen peacoat.
+He wasn’t alone.
+Behind him was a bubbly, new student, hugging a textbook against her evergreen peacoat.

 “Good morning, slackers.
-Time to wake up,” Mr. Nick Wolfe spoke in a commanding yet familiar tone.
-His light blue eyes glanced toward Jake and Jaime as he walked for the front of the class.
+Time to wake up,” Mr. Wolfe spoke in a commanding yet familiar tone.
+Light blue eyes glanced toward Jake and Jaime as he strode toward the front of the class.
 “That would be you, Aarons and Johnson.”

-Jake sighed heavily, sitting upright at last.
+Jake sighed heavily, sitting upright.
 Jaime didn’t sit up, but she did open her eyes to glance at the teacher.
 Her black eyes followed the path her teacher normally took to his desk.
-Noticing the new face behind him, she tried to think if she had seen this person around town.
+Noticing the new face behind him, she tried to recall if she had the person from around town.

 The new student quickly noticed the eyes glued to her.
-Instead of shying away, her smile brightened even wider.
-Lifting her gloved hand from the book, she waved pleasantly to Jaime, mouthing a silent 'hello'.
-The teen gaped in surprise at her joy, sitting upright out of curiosity.
+Instead of shying away, her smile brightened further.
+Lifting her gloved hand from the book, she waved pleasantly to Jaime, mouthing a silent ‘hello’.
+The teen blinked in surprise at her joy, sitting upright out of curiosity.

 “As you can see,” the teacher said as he set his briefcase on the desk, “we have a new student joining us today.
 She will be with our class for the remainder of the year, so I’ll give her a minute to introduce herself before we start back up.”

 The girl curtsied to the teacher before turning to face the class.
-Glowing with excitement at the students, she seemed to be getting a feel for her peers.
+Glowing with excitement at the disinterested students, she seemed to be getting a feel for her peers.
 After the brief pause, she curtsied once more before speaking.

-“Thank you ever so much, Mr. Wolfe,” the girl said, bubbly.
-“Hello, everyone.
-My name is Flora Nature, and I have just moved to Moonshine.
-I’m so excited to meet everyone, so please don’t be shy.
-I hope we all get along, swimmingly.”
+"Thank you ever so much, Mr. Wolfe," the girl practically sang her gratitude.
+"Hello, everyone!
+My name is Flora Nature, and I've just moved to Moonshine!
+I'm ever so glad to meet you all, so please don't be shy.
+I hope we all get along swimmingly!